no sales tax!

 download link with

-The Path of The Red Dragon A novel of martial arts adventure, science fiction and alien vampires.
-In 1984, a reporter's assignment to cover the war between the dragon tongs in Chinatown leads him on a journey to hell when he discovers that nothing is as it appears.
-When he investigates the murder of a loved one, he must forge an uneasy alliance with the Red Dragon tong and learns that he is more than human.
-But the tide of fortune turns against him when he is captured by the leader of the Black Dragons.
-In order to win his freedom, he must fight in the arena to save the woman he loves.
-A stand alone novel in the Heirs of The Dragon's Blood series. ♦
+The Path of The Red Dragon A novel of martial arts adventure and science fiction.
+In 1984, a reporter's assignment to cover the war between the dragon tongs in Chinatown San Francisco leads him on a journey to hell when he discovers that nothing is as it appears.
+When he investigates the murder of a loved one, he must forge an uneasy alliance with the Red Dragon tong and learns that he is more than human. ♦

 About the book: It came to me as rather a surprise.
 I had been casting around for an origin story for my character Michael Burton, who was then only a minor character introduced in Destiny's Forge about 3/4 of the way through the book, and I had already established him as being a regular member of the ensemble.
 But he was not as well known to me as part of the series theme and as a fully developed character.
 I kept thinking that there was a backstory for him somewhere, but where?